-

 #7 Prince v.
 Massachusetts

-In this episode we re-argue the Supreme Court case Prince v.
-Massachusetts.
 Massachusetts has adopted child labor laws prohibiting children from selling periodicals on the street, and prohibiting adults from making children work illegally.
 SP is a Jehovah’s Witness who would distribute religious literature on the street.
-Her children and her niece begged and cried…
+Her children and her niece begged and cried to join her.
+SP was confronted by authorities, charged, and ultimately convicted of violating child labor laws.
+SP says that the government is using inapplicable law to interfere with her parental rights, and her and the child’s religious freedom.

 -